bezysoftware/MVVM-Navigation/README.md

 }
 ```

 and the `Activate` method gets invoked when you navigate to the given ViewModel.
-Read more [here](doc/view-lookup.md).
+Read how to hook your views with viewmodels [here](doc/view-lookup.md).

 ## There is more?

 There are other cool features in the library.
-Specifically following two are noteble:
+Following are noteble:

+* ViewModel activation and deactivation - pass data to your ViewModels and let them gracefully deactivate or prevent deactivation altogether.
+Read more [here](doc/activation-deactivation.md).
 * Automatic state persistance for tombstoning - the data you send between viewmodels when navigating is persisted and automatically restored.
 Read more [here](doc/state-persistence.md).
 * Adaptive platform navigation - when navigating to new viewmodel, you may not always want to navigate to new Page - e.g. on a larger screen you want to remain on the existing Page and only navigate to new Page when the size of the Window shrinks.
 Read more [here](doc/adaptive-navigation.md).